Callymags/MS2-Arrow-Dash/README.md

 will encounter challenges during my development of the game that will allow me to understand the JavaScript language and the jQuery library more clearly.

+## Technologies Used
+### Frameworks
+* [Audio Converter:](https://online-audio-converter.com/) Used to change audio files recorded on my phone to pm3 format.
+* [AudioTrimmer:](https://audiotrimmer.com/) Used to shorten audio files I recorded from my phone.

 ## Challenges Encountered
 * **Difficulty validating JavaScript functions through console**